Prag8855/aab/content/guides/fiktionsbescheinigung.md

 **It depends.** You can travel outside of Germany if you have a [**§81 Abs.
 4** Fiktionsbescheinigung](#fiktionsbescheinigung-types).

 Other types of *Fiktionsbescheinigung* do not let you travel outside of Germany.
 If you travel outside Germany, you might not be able to re-enter later, because it's not a valid residence permit.[^7]

+You must return to Germany before your *Fiktionsbescheinigung* expires.
+If it expires in less than 1 week, some airlines will not let you fly to Germany.[^10]

 ## Fiktionsbescheinigung types